Is Quinoa Keto Friendly? What are the Alternatives?

 Insoluble Fiber

-Most of the fiber in quinoa cannot be broken down.
+Most of the quinoa’s fiber is indigestible.
 As a result, it moves through the entire digestive tract without providing any calories (energy).

 Phytic Acid

-Quinoa has phytic acid, a widespread compound in plant seeds that attaches itself to iron, magnesium, potassium, and zinc, thereby hindering their absorption in the body.
+Quinoa contains phytic acid, a compound found in many plant seeds that binds to iron, magnesium, potassium, and zinc and hinders their absorption in the body.

 Final Thought